SY-2101 for APL

 SY-2101: An Approach to Dramatically Reduce the Treatment Burden for APL Patients

-SY-2101 is a novel oral form of arsenic trioxide (ATO) in development for acute promyelocytic leukemia (APL), a subtype of acute myeloid leukemia (AML) that is caused by a fusion of the RARA and PML genes.
-We are currently conducting a Phase 1 clinical trial of SY-2101 in newly diagnosed APL patients that is designed to confirm the dose for a future registration-enabling study.
+SY-2101 is a novel oral form of arsenic trioxide (ATO) previously in development for acute promyelocytic leukemia (APL), a subtype of acute myeloid leukemia (AML) that is caused by a fusion of the RARA and PML genes.
+We are currently investing our resources solely on advancing tamibarotene through late-stage clinical development to market, and therefore we are not investing in this program at this time.

 Opportunity to Set a New Standard of Care in Newly Diagnosed APL Patients